tektutor/embedded-linux-and-device-drivers-for-ather/Day2/README.md

 Now, boot your BBB board with FTDI to watch your custom u-boot bootloader banner.

-## Lab - Booting OS from SDCard using your custom u-boot boo tloader in SDCard
+## Lab - Booting OS from SDCard using your custom u-boot bootloader in SDCard
 Assumption is, you have already flashed your SD-Card with Trixie OS and copied your custom u-boot bootloader on your SD-Card.

 Now, hold the S2 button on your BBB Board and power it on, wait until you get the u-boot prompt ==>